 Why does my dog chew his nails?

-There are a bunch of reasons for your dog to chew on his nails.
-Usually, it’s because your dog has a broken nail or an overgrown nail.
-They can be really uncomfortable.
-The other reasons might include different types of infections, disorders, and cysts formation.
+It could be for cleaning themselves, or it could be for itching.
+There are many reasons for your dog to chew on his nails.
+Usually, it’s because your dog has a broken or overgrown nail.
+They can be uncomfortable.
+The other reasons might include different infections, disorders, and cyst formation.

 Dog Chews His Nails for 5 Major Reasons